vladkinoman/just-my-notes/games/game-recommendations.md

 - Tekken 3 is the best fighting of PS One epoch, Tekken 7 is currently the best in the series in terms of the gameplay and the novelty.
 Also, Tekken 7 is the best fighting to get into online.

-- Soulcalibur 2.

-- Mortal Kombat 9 (sometimes MK 11 or just MK).

-- The others would be Super Smash Brother Melee and Super Smash Bros 64 (according to [Reddit](https://www.reddit.com/r/AskReddit/comments/459z3g/what_is_the_best_fighting_game_ever/?sort=top).

 - Dragon Ball series:

   - FighterZ is objectively the best fighting game because it's designed to actually be competitive and the art/animation is freaking beautiful, but they focused more on competitive online multiplayer instead of a lengthy storymode full of unlockable characters.